 The Gladioli are associated with the birth month flower of August.
 For daring people, this choice of tattoo design portrays exquisite style and serene grace.
 Most individuals who prefer this would fancy being seen as strong-willed and courageous.

-Uses of Gladioli
+Uses of Gladiolus Plants

-Gladioli are said to have antibacterial properties.
 The people of Kwazulu-Natal in Africa create an infusion from its corms and lower leaves as a remedy for common coughs and colds.
-They also practice soaking the petals in water and are left to bask under the sun as a soothing wash for tired feet.
-A word of caution that it is a must to always consult a medical professional before using this plant or any part of it for medical purposes.
+They also practice soaking the petals in water and are left to bask under the sun to soothe symptoms of skin irritation on the feet.

 ~ image source: depositphotos/akininaphoto.mail.ru